VinayarajPoliyapram/DeeplearningClassficationLandsat-tImages/README.md

 1. An example dataset is given in the 'data' folder with Landsat meta data file.
 2. list of the Landsat-8 images can be given as'pred_list.txt'.
 3. Six bands are used for classification (Blue, Green, Red, NIR, SWIR1, SWIR2)
+4. Trained model weights at 90 epoch were used for prediction